jakeobrien/jakeobrien.github.io/artificial-dreamers/index.md

 They are all subject to physics.
 They are not ragdolls, but they have full collider rigs and IK solvers and are moved via physics.

-All of these layered systems combine to make a dance floor that is always doing something and never the same thing.
+All of these layered systems combine to make pretty believable dance floor sim.